weezy07/cd_infinite-scroll/README.md

-This project is basically on infinite scrolling which displays the next set of response on scroll after a certain pixels of scrolling.
+This project is basically on infinite scrolling which displays the next set of response on scroll after a certain position of scrollbar.

 # Installation Guide